milanjanosov/janosov.com/content/blog/prettymaps.md

 coverImg: prettymaps.jpeg
 ---

-Exploring @PrettyMaps visualizing urban spaces like road networks and POIs.
+Exploring @PrettyMaps, the open-source Python-based data visualization tool that pulls data from OpenStreetMap and visualizes urban spaces like road networks and POIs in a unique, beautiful form.
+In these posts, I show a few iconic landmarks drawn up with this tool.

 <!--more-->